Private Pesticide Applicator

 Part 2.
 Private Applicator Certification

 pesticide applicator certification exam.
 This exam is based on

 the training manual entitled "Pesticide Applicator Training Manual

 The exam is a closed book exam.
 There is a 1

 hour 45 minute time limit for taking the exam.
-Exam sessions
+Visit the Exam

-Once you have passed the exam, you are fully
+Once you have passed the exam, you will automatically

 receive licensing information in the mail.
-You cannot "use"
+The license

 will be valid for a minimum of 5 years.
 There is no fee charged